lazarulong/quantified-longevity/_posts/2024-11-30-The-curious-case-of-fasting-blood-glucose-and-average-running-heart-rate.md

-Having found this strange relationship, I have searched the literature if similar effect has been previously found, but while I can find couple of studies looking into relationship between fasting blood glucose and HRV, I could not find any study specifically looking at the relationship I am describing here.
+Having found this strange relationship, I have searched the literature if similar effect has been previously found, but while I can find couple of studies looking into relationship between fasting blood glucose and HRV, I could not find any study specifically looking at the relationship betweeing fasting blood glucose and mean running heart rate.
 Neither could I find studies evaluating the link  between general running and performance and fasting blood glucose before the run.
 If any reader knows of any relevant research on this topic please let me know below in the comments!
 It would be most appreciated.